 Together, these facilities produced 5,900 short tons of PET bottle bales that qualified for QIP.

 CalRecycle spokesperson Lance Klug said the 14 participants received a total of $1.06 million in plastic QIP.
 That’s about one-tenth of the $10 million available for the QIP program last year.

 Senate Bill 170, signed by Gov. Gavin Newsom on Sept.
 23, authorized the QIP issuances starting as early as July 1, 2021.
 But first-year participation may have been somewhat reduced because recycling companies wouldn’t have expected plastic QIP until fall 2021.

 Murray of CAW said his organization has long been supportive of the QIP concept, but he was critical of how the program is performing so far.

-In an interview with Plastics Recycling Update, he said the materials recovery facilities (MRFs) that qualified for the QIP are rural facilities that are hand-sorting bottles and are already producing ultra-clean bales.
+In an interview with Resource Recycling, he said the MRFs that qualified for the QIP are rural facilities that are hand-sorting bottles and are already producing ultra-clean bales.
 By and large, the urban, automated MRFs aren’t meeting the 2% contamination limit, he said.

 “The policy is not motivating anyone new to enter into the game,” he said in an interview.